 Tonight my dreams were rather helter-skelter and obviously mostly relating to my activities the day and evening before.
 But in the early a.m.
 I had a clairvoyant vision, or rather a flash-vision.
 Someone said: ‘I (or we) will send one to kill you’.

 Well – great, thanks for telling.
-But it’s ofcourse really nothing new, as this has been on the agenda for the last decade, and then some.
+But it is of course really nothing new, as this has been on the agenda for the last decade and then some.

-However it ofcourse makes me real happy to realize that Danish citizens now have a thoroughly competent, rightful and honourable – perhaps even honest? – M.O.J, – and not just bums hopping from one pub to another?
+However it makes me feel real good to recognize that Danish citizens now have a thoroughly competent, rightful and honourable – perhaps even honest? – M.O.J.

 But it’s now late in the p.m., and it’s a very nice day here in downtown Copenhagen.
 Bright and sunny, although a bit windy and chilly.

-I only managed to mention a minor part of the acquisitions that day.
-Hence a few more are comming up:
+But I only managed to mention the lesser part of the acquisitions that day.
+Hence a few more comming up: